 The editor marks up your manuscript in detail, raising any structural concerns or questions they have.
 They will not focus on the finer points of your writing at this stage but instead on the big picture, examining the overall structure and logic of the novel and its characters and recommending/suggesting changes or additions or deletions for approval and action by the author.
 (Example: if some parts are unclear, the author will be asked for clarifications and may be required to rewrite, rephrase or change them completely.)

 A structural editor is like an architect who helps you build a house (the book) and advises you which rooms (chapters) go where.

 3. CONTENT EDIT

-While structural edits look at big picture issues, content edits start to dig into the words on the page.
+While structural edits look at big-picture issues, content edits start to dig into the words on the page.

-The content editor reads and edits the manuscript with an eye on completeness, comprehension, flow and construction of ideas and stories, working paragraph by paragraph and chapter by chapter.
+The content editor reads and edits the manuscript with an eye on the completeness, comprehension, flow and construction of ideas and stories, working paragraph by paragraph and chapter by chapter.